-How to Engage Female Customers – Advice from a Female Master Tech
+How to Treat Female Customers Right – Advice from a Female Master Tech

 By Mia Bevacqua - an impressive Automotive retail expert with ASE Master, L1, L2 and L3 Advanced Level Specialist certifications.
 Over 13 years of experience in the automotive industry and a bachelor's degree in automotive technology.